DynamoDS/DynamoPrimer/03_Anatomy-of-a-Dynamo-Definition/3-5_presets.md

 ## Managing Your Data

 In the previous section we looked at managing programs by aligning, grouping, and annotating nodes to organize the Workspace.
+These best practices help to reduce some of the visual complexity of your graph.
+Let's dive deeper and organize the complexity of content.
+Often, a Dynamo graph has a wide range of parameters which offer countless design iterations.
+It helps to organize the range of options so that design decisions can be made - and this is where Presets come in.

-These best practices help to reduce some of the complexity of your graph.
-However, key user inputs may still be unclear to someone unfamiliar with your graph, or unfamiliar with visual programming at all.
-Inputs such as numbers, strings, code blocks, selection nodes, and sliders may be scattered throughout the Workspace and difficult for another user to find and interact with.
-One way to manage multiple inputs is by saving Presets.
+Imagine that you've created a Dynamo graph to share with a team so that each team member can explore the parametric model.
+Before sharing, you want to be sure that the file is organized and legible for someone unfamiliar with the graph, or unfamiliar with visual programming at all.
+Inputs such as numbers, strings, code blocks, selection nodes, and sliders should be tidied up with formatting.
+And further, the relationships between parameters can be organized into design schemes.
+The best way to do this is by saving Presets.

 ###Presets